Machine Learning Based Compensation for Inconsistencies in Knitted Force Sensors: Evaluation and Discussion

 Third, we present a method of predicting scaled data.
 Mapping the range to meaningful physical values will require some initial calibration step.
 Note that this calibration would also be required without our pipeline, since, e.g., readings in Ohms or Siemens need to be translated to Newtons either way.

 Fourth, we mentioned we re-sampled our data to a constant sample-rate, since our exponential smoothing filters are not considering timing data and are therefore sensitive to varying $\Delta t$.
-We believe this is not that much of an issue in real-world applications, since our issue arose from our testing apparatus, syncing data from multiple sources.
+We believe this can be easily overcome by ensuring a more consistent sample rate in the firmware and by taking timing data into account for smoothing.
 As mentioned, the actual ADC and firmware would be able to sample at a much higher rate (128\,Hz in our case) and the solution comes down to implement a solid down-sampling routine, that outputs at a reasonably constant rate.

 Fifth, for this investigation, we initialized our exponential smoothing filters with the mean of the first $M$ samples to avoid biased starting values (cf. Section \ref{sec:processing}).
 Applying this in a real-world application would require a short duration for initialization for collecting those samples.
 However, we did not see this as a major limitation and not as the core of this work.
 We trust it is not a serious challenge to find alternative initialization methods to set $y(0)$ as there are numerous ways to do so \cite{Nahmias2008}, or to substitute the entire smoothing filter, as we do not believe our method relies on this exact method for smoothing.